 SIMON PETER IN BABYLON

-The First Epistle of Peter ended with this greeting: “With the help of Silas, whom I regard as a faithful brother, I have written to you briefly, encouraging you that this is the true grace of God.
+The First Epistle of Peter ended with this greeting, “With the help of Silas, whom I regard as a faithful brother, I have written to you briefly, encouraging you that this is the true grace of God.
 Stand fast in it.
 She who is in Babylon, chosen together with you, sends you her greetings, and so does my son Mark.
 Greet one another with a kiss of love.
-Peace to all of you who are in Christ” (5:12-14).
+Peace to all of you who are in Christ” (I Peter 5:12-14).

 Peter’s greeting from Babylon with Mark and Silas suggests that Paul and Peter had met up in Rome.
-We know that Paul was taken to Rome to answer to Caesar (Ac.
-28:16).
-Before he went to Rome, Silas was his companion (Ac.
-15:40).
-In Rome, Luke is present and Mark is on the way (II Tim.
-3:11).
-But, Mark and Silas are also with Peter, who is no longer in Jerusalem (Ac.
-12:17).
-The word Babylon stood for Israel’s long-term enemy and the Roman Babylon, ruler of many nations, would destroy Jerusalem and dissolve Israel as a nation during the Apostle’s generation (Mk.
-13:1-2).
+We know that Paul was taken to Rome to answer to Caesar (Acts 28:16).
+Before he went to Rome, Silas was his companion (Acts 15:40).
+In Rome, Luke is present and Mark is on the way (II Timothy 3:11).
+But, Mark and Silas are also with Peter, who is no longer in Jerusalem (Acts 12:17).
+The word Babylon stood for Israel’s long-term enemy and the Roman Babylon, ruler of many nations, that would destroy Jerusalem and dissolve Israel as a nation during the Apostle’s generation (Mark 13:1-2).
 The use of the word also hid the place where Peter and his companions lived.
 But more than anything else, Babylon stood for captivity, punishment and death.
 The absence of Paul and Luke suggests that the Romans had them shipped off into eternity.
-The severe and relentless persecution of Christians and Jews appears to be behind Peter’s concern (Ac.
-18:1-4).
+The severe and relentless persecution of Christians and Jews appears to be behind Peter’s concern (Acts 18:1-4).
 Far too many were giving up on grace and were in dire need to be encouraged.
 How does one stand or remain in grace during a time when faith and life are difficult?
 How can grace and peace abound during an unbearable situation?